Photo credit: Xanthe Elbrick

 Toward the end of high school Victor’s guidance counselor pulled him out of class to announce good news: he’d been awarded a scholarship to study acting at Ohio State.
 Victor turned it down.
-The summer before, Victor had spent 10 week’s as an apprentice at the Lakewood Musical Playhouse.
+The summer before, at the age of 15, Victor had spent 10 week’s as an apprentice at the Lakewood Musical Playhouse.
 “I spent an amazing summer with incredibly talented people.
 They were making 75 dollars a week.
 I was making nothing and working harder than I ever had before.
 That’s when I decided to never become an actor.”

 From an early age he spent his free time making drawings in pencil and ink.
 He couldn’t see himself pursuing acting as a career after seeing those amazing performers drawing there 75 dollar a week pay check and no job after the ten weeks so, at the ripe old age of 17, he moved to New York City to become a visual artist.